All Episodes

 I did.

-They didn't vet Ayres and Dorne.
+They didn't vet Ayers and Dorn.

 He's on this program promoting his debate that he's anchoring or moderating.

-He goes, What's that?
+He goes, what's that?

 There are two questions that I don't think anybody has asked Barack Obama, and I don't know if this is going to be on your list tomorrow.

-One is his the only time he's ever been asked about his association with Bill Ayers, the unrepentant terrorist uh from the Weather Underground, who on 9-11 of all days in the New York Times was saying, I don't regret setting bombs.
+One is the only time he's ever been asked about his association with Bill Ayers, the unrepentant terrorist from the Weather Underground, who on 9-11 of all days in the New York Times was saying, I don't regret setting bombs.

-I I don't think we did enough.
+I don't think we did enough.

-Uh, when asked about it by the political, David Axarod said they have a friendly relationship and that they had done a number of speeches together and that they sat on a board together.
+When asked about it by the Politico, David Axelrod said they have a friendly relationship and that they had done a number of speeches together and that they sat on a board together.

 Is that a question you might ask?